palera1n/palera1n/README.md

 5. Make sure your device is in normal mode, if you didn't start from DFU
 6. Follow the steps
     - Right now, getting into DFU is steps for A11, please suppliment the steps for your device
+7. Open the Tips app, and hit install!

 # Credits
 - [Nathan](https://github.com/verygenericname) for a lot of the code from SSHRD_Script